sunpy/ndcube/docs/explaining_ndcube/metadata.rst

 There are two types of axis-aware metadata: axis-aligned and grid-aligned.
 Axis-aligned metadata associates a scalar or string with an array axis.
-It can also assign an array of scalars or strings to mutliple array axes, so long as there is one value per associated axis.
+It can also assign an array of scalars or strings to multiple array axes, so long as there is one value per associated axis.
 For example, the data produced by a scanning slit spectrograph is associated with real world values.
 But each axis also corresponds to features of the instrument: dispersion (spectral), pixels along the slit (spatial), position of the slit in the rastering sequence (spatial and short timescales), and the raster number (longer timescales).
 The axis-aligned metadata concept allows us to avoid ambiguity by assigning each axis with a label (e.g. ``("dispersion", "slit", "slit step", "raster")``).